bcgov/NotifyBC/docs/docs/getting-started/overview.md

 ## Application Framework

-_NotifyBC_ is created on Node.js [LoopBack](https://loopback.io/).
-Contributors to source code of _NotifyBC_ should be familiar with LoopBack.
-[LoopBack Docs](https://loopback.io/doc/en/lb4) serves a good complement to this documentation.
+_NotifyBC_ is created on [NestJS](https://nestjs.com/).
+Contributors to source code of _NotifyBC_ should be familiar with NestJS.
+[NestJS Docs](https://docs.nestjs.com/) serves a good complement to this documentation.